phac-nml/biohansel/docs/source/user-docs/degenerate_base_expansion.rst

 | 4751529                   | 1,052,459                      | 3.269                    |
 +---------------------------+--------------------------------+--------------------------+

 This work was done on an assembled fasta file.
-Not that even with 1,000,000 k-mers, the time it takes to run biohansel is only 3 seconds.
+Note that even with 1,000,000 k-mers, the time it takes to run biohansel is only 3 seconds.
 BUT, if you're using fastq files it is going to be much longer and they haven't been tested for speed with expansion yet!
 So be careful with large expansions on fastq files.